OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 **Q.** What is your policy on limiting AT&T marketing materials sent by U.S. mail?
 ' +'

-**A.** Customers can unsubscribe from marketing materials sent by U.S. mail here.
+**A.** Customers can unsubscribe from AT&T marketing materials sent by U.S. mail here.

 ' +'